Azure/azure-sdk-for-node/Documentation/Authentication.md

  });
 ```

+> NOTE: Please provide the domain i.e. the tenantID, if you are going to authenticate with a LiveID(your outlook, yahoo, gmail, etc. account).
+This will give you the credential object pertaining to the specified tenant.
+This credential object can then be used for creating the client.
+Please refer to this [issue for detailed explanation](https://github.com/Azure/azure-sdk-for-node/issues/1821#issuecomment-237419366).

 - **Service Principal Authentication**
 This is useful in automation scenarios.
 The experience for loginWithServicePrincipalSecret is the same as the one described above for [azure-cli in step 4](https://github.com/Azure/azure-sdk-for-node/blob/master/Documentation/Authentication.md#step-4-login-as-a-serviceprincipal).
 ```javascript